What Is Proof Of Work (PoW)?

 Key Takeaways:

-• Proof of Work is a consensus mechanism used to verify and add new transactions to a blockchain.
+• Proof of Work is a consensus mechanism used in blockchain technology to verify and validate transactions.

-• Miners compete to solve complex mathematical puzzles in order to validate transactions and earn rewards.
+• Miners compete against each other to solve complex mathematical puzzles in order to add new blocks to the blockchain.